Hero Image

 MS — Master of Science in Applied Computer Science

-Southern Adventist University’s Master of Science in Applied Computer Science prepares professionals from diverse academic backgrounds for careers in computing and technology.
-Open to students with a bachelor’s degree in any field, this graduate program combines technical expertise with ethical leadership through a Christ-centered approach.
-Students complete two graduate certificates selected from Cyber Security, Data Analytics, and Web Development, creating a direct pathway to specialized technical roles in today’s evolving technology marketplace.
+Prepares professionals from diverse academic backgrounds for careers in web development, computing, and technology.
+Open to students with a bachelor’s degree in any field.
+Offered fully on campus.
+Combines technical expertise with ethical leadership through a Christ-centered approach.
+Each student completes two graduate certificates selected from Cyber Security, Data Analytics, and Web Development, creating a direct pathway to specialized technical roles in today’s evolving technology marketplace.

 Program Highlights

-• Completed in approximately 2 years of full-time study
+• Completed in approximately two years of full-time study

 • Part-time enrollment options available for working professionals